VaishnaviRashankar/Interview-Portal/README.md

 # Interview Management System

-This project is an **Interview Management System** built using **React**.
+This project is an **Interview_Portal(Interview Management System)** built using **React**.
 It provides an intuitive platform for managing interviews, scheduling them, tracking their status, and integrating video calls directly into the system.

 ## Features